alenagol/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Variables
 =========================================

-subjectId: 1 to 30 each representing a participant in the study
+-subjectId: 1 to 30 each representing a participant in the study
-activity: the activity that the subject was doing at the time of the measurement like walking, walking upstairs, walking downstairs, sitting, standing, laying tBodyAcc-mean-X tBodyAcc-mean-Y tBodyAcc-mean-Z tBodyAcc-std-X tBodyAcc-std-Y tBodyAcc-std-Z tGravityAcc-mean-X
+-activity: the activity that the subject was doing at the time of the measurement like walking, walking upstairs, walking downstairs, sitting, standing, laying -tBodyAcc-mean-X
+-tBodyAcc-mean-Y
+-tBodyAcc-mean-Z
+-tBodyAcc-std-X
+tBodyAcc-std-Y
+tBodyAcc-std-Z
+tGravityAcc-mean-X